daregay/Cardiovascular_disease_analysis/README.md

 ![bpressure](images/bpressure.png)

 As seen from the picture above, blood pressure above 180/120 (mmHg) is considered hyperternsive crisis.
-I had some rows that had blood pressure recorded of bigger than 1000.
+I had some rows that had blood pressure recorded higher than 1000.

 According to an article published at the National Library of Medicine - National Center for Biotechnology Information,  the highest blood pressure recorded in an individual was 370/360 (mmHG).
-I used those numbers to set the limit on my dataset for those variables, and delet the outliers.
+I used those numbers to set the limit on my dataset for those variables, and deleted the outliers.

 The data had 40 rows that had systolic blood pressure greater than 370, and 953 rows that had diastolic blood pressure greater than 360.
 I decided to drop those rows - a total of 993.
 Leaving me with about 69,000 rows to work with.